NASWA-OpenUI/Open-UI-Framework/Contribution Guidelines/How to Submit Feedback.md

     - Please be specific to help us address your feedback efficiently

-    - If you are unsure about any field, leave it blank and our team will follow up
+    - If you are unsure about any field, please reach out to our team for help at openui@naswa.org and we will follow up with you

 5.  **Submit your issue**